 Cases of Covid-19 within our community

 We are managing cases of Covid-19 on campus in conjunction with Durham County Council Public Health colleagues.
-All affected staff and students are self-isolating in accordance with NHS guidance, and are receiving our full support.
+All affected staff and students who are self-isolating following NHS guidance are receiving our full support.

-If a student/staff member returns a positive LFT result, they are required to self-isolate, undertake a PCR test and follow Government and University guidance.
-In the case of a student, their College household is required to self-isolate
+If a student/staff member returns a positive LFT result, they are required to self-isolate, undertake a PCR test to confirm the LFT result, and follow Government and University guidance.
+In the case of a student, their College household is required to self-isolate.

-The chart below shows total reported cases per day for the previous 14 days, including those identified in the LFT pilot, along with a seven-day rolling average.
+The chart below shows total reported cases identified by a PCR test per day for the previous 14 days, along with a seven-day rolling average.